Nowitka: Design and construction

-Nowitka was built at Golden, BC for the Golden Columbia River Lumber Company.
+Nowitka was built at Golden, British Columbia for the Golden Columbia River Lumber Company.
 Nowitkas engines were over 70 years old, and had been originally built for a ferry crossing the St. Lawrence River.
-The engines had been previously installed in other sternwheelers on the upper Columbia River, including the first Duchess, the second Duchess and Ptarmigan.
+The engines had been previously installed in other sternwheelers on the upper Columbia River, including the 1886 Duchess, the 1888 Duchess and Ptarmigan.
 The blunt-ended bow of Nowitka allowed the vessel to be readily capable of pushing barges, which increased the vessel's utility and effective cargo capacity.